ThunderMikey/poets_digital_circuit_simulator/readme.md

 To run the PDCS on the POETS:
 1. Generate POETS graph instance: `make graphs/2_bit_full_adder.xml`
-2. Transfer the graph instance to the POETS host: `defoe.cl.cam.ac.uk`
+2. Transfer the graph instance to the POETS host machine: `defoe.cl.cam.ac.uk`
 3. Compile the graph instace: `pts-xmlc 2_bit_full_adder.xml`
-4. Send the POETS executable to the POETS runtime:
+4. Send the POETS executable to the POETS runtime and redirect simulation results to a file:
   `pts-serve --headless 1 > 2_bit_full_adder.log`